AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58141-phpsessid-regenerates-on-post-requests-for-logged-in-customers-with-l2-redis-cache-enabled.md

 ---
-title: ACSD-58141: 'PHPSESSID regenerates on POST requests for logged-in customers with L2 Redis cache enabled'
+title: 'ACSD-58141: PHPSESSID regenerates on POST requests for logged-in customers with L2 Redis cache enabled'
 description: Apply the ACSD-58163 patch to fix the Adobe Commerce issue where PHPSESSID regenerates on POST requests on the Storefront area for logged-in customer with L2 Redis cache enabled.
 feature: Products
 role: Admin, Developer